Chan-Woo-Kim/Paddy-Rice-Evaluation-Sites/README.md

 ### Result

-The paddy rice validation data is in the format of shape, and the size of sampling sites with 2.56km resolution.
-The visual interpolation was performed intensively from July to October when rice growth was best seen.
+The validation data for paddy rice were the same shapes with a 2.56km resolution.
+The major growth period for visual image interpretations was from July to October when the rice growth was seen clearly.

-- In the case where it is used as paddy rice but there is no information
+- case 1.
+The paddy rice area without information on the paddy rice map

 ![그림1](https://user-images.githubusercontent.com/101398489/157892198-5ae4a873-d550-47ea-a685-74439c917446.png)

-- In the case the boundaries are wrong
+- case 2.
+The inconsistent boundaries

 ![그림2](https://user-images.githubusercontent.com/101398489/157892828-c270739b-36c8-4dfa-a21c-6d5f42aaadc5.png)

--	In the case the area isn’t the paddy rice
+-	case 3.
+The unmatched area without paddy rice

 ![그림3](https://user-images.githubusercontent.com/101398489/157892880-fc10df25-2121-4e6c-924f-9eaa9937eabb.png)